bbc/ttml-validator/README.md

 * add the ability to check EBU-TT files too, and/or other flavours of TTML
-* tag each validation failure so that we can extract specific types of failure as being more or less relevant or severe, for example syntactic, semantic, aesthetic, spec-conformance, BBC requirement, etc. A spec-conformant file should play in some way, but might just not look right.
-But one that is both spec-conformant, and passes the aesthetic tests and the BBC requirements should play and look right
 * be more specific about how we handle subtitles intended for portrait (vertical), square or landscape videos, including adjusting safe areas and font size acceptable